oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 ### Serial Backend
 We plan to support a serial backend for histogram APIs in addition to openMP and TBB.
 This backend will handle all policies types, but always provide a serial unvectorized implementation.
 To make this backend compatible with the other approaches, we will use a single temporary histogram copy, which then is copied to the final global histogram.
+In our benchmarking, using a temporary copy performs similarly as compared to initializing and then accumulating directly into the output global histogram.
+There seems to be no performance motivated reason to special case the serial algorithm to use the global histogram directly.

-## Existing Patterns
+## Existing APIs / Patterns

 ### count_if
-`histogram` is similar to `count_if` in that it conditionally increments a number of counters based upon the data in a sequence. `count_if` returns a scalar-typed value and doesn't provide any function to modify the variable being incremented.
+`histogram` is similar to `count_if` in that it conditionally increments a number of counters based upon the data in a sequence. `count_if` relies upon the `transform_reduce` pattern internally, and returns a scalar-typed value and doesn't provide any function to modify the variable being incremented.
 Using `count_if` without significant modification would require us to loop through the entire sequence for each output bin in the histogram.
 From a memory bandwidth perspective, this is untenable.
-Similarly, using a `histogram` pattern to implement `count_if` is unlikely to provide a well-performing result in the end, as contention should be far higher, and `reduce` is a very well-matched pattern performance-wise.
+Similarly, using a `histogram` pattern to implement `count_if` is unlikely to provide a well-performing result in the end, as contention should be far higher, and `transform_reduce` is a very well-matched pattern performance-wise.

 ### parallel_for
 `parallel_for` is an interesting pattern in that it is very generic and embarrassingly parallel.
 This is close to what